dev-tch/alx-system_engineering-devops/0x00-shell_basics/README.md

 script 7-movethatfile : Move the file betty from /tmp/ to /tmp/my_first_directory script 8-firstdelete : delete /tmp/my_first_directory/betty
-script 9-firstdirdeletion: Delete the directory my_first_directory that is in the /tmp directory
+script 9-firstdirdeletion: Delete the directory my_first_directory that is in the /tmp directory script 10-back : changes the working directory to the previous one